beyondeye/kmongodsl/README.md

             }
         }
 ```
-In code above  we see some inportant conventions used in the DSL
+In the code above  we see some inportant conventions used in the DSL
 - __marg..[expression]__ is used to specify a general expression as argument
 - __fld..[fieldName]__  is used to specify a field in the source document as argument
 - __mval..[constant]__ is used to specify a literal constant as argument